musurca/IKE/README.md

 ### How do I use it?

-For detailed instructions, please refer to the manual included with the [latest official release](https://github.com/musurca/IKE/releases/download/v1.55b1/IKE_v1.55b1.zip).
+For detailed instructions, please refer to the manual included with the [latest official release](https://github.com/musurca/IKE/releases/download/v1.55b2/IKE_v1.55b2.zip).

 ### VERSION HISTORY

+v1.55b2 (1/26/2023):

+* added: message confirming autosave location at end of turn
+* changed: minimum CMO build now 1307.0 (the "War Planner" update)
+* changed: newer clients automatically update the save to current build
+* changed: updated all scenarios to DB 498a
+* changed: En Garde, 2013 - added neutral shipping
+* fixed: fatal CMO version check bug in 1307
+* fixed: autosave preferences taken into account

 v1.55b1 (9/16/2022):